YatterOfficial/Yatter.Invigoration/README.md

 ### A Coded Example

+#### Car, an example of TObject

-We will start with the contrived TObject of a Car:
+We will start with the contrived TObject of a Car.

+Other than the trammel structure that is forced upon it by the ObjectBase, Car looks just like an ordinary DTO:

 ```
 public class Car : Yatter.Invigoration.ObjectBase